 The Theme features two menu locations.
 Main Menu The Main Menu is your large overview menu — your complete site map for your user.
+It is hidden inside the dropdown menu, to allow for it to grow as large as you need it.
 The Main Menu is prepared for 5 levels of sub menus, though it is highly recommended that you keep it much simpler than that for usability.
-It is always tucked away in the hamburger menu, so it is not main in the sense that it is most visible, but in that it is most comprehensible.
-Top… Read more.
+It is always tucked away in the hamburger menu, so it… Read more.

 It is no longer negotiable, except in very special cases; a web page should be responsive.
 That is, it should change appearance according to your screen width, in order to fit all kinds of devices from mobile phones to pads to huge screens.
 We have taken it a step further to ensure this WordPress them is really smooth.
 Read more.

 We made two Gutenberg Blocks that we think are essential for writing articles.
 They are also available as Shortcodes.
-The Gutenberg Blocks are in a Plugin Since we are going to use these on each and every theme we make, we packaged them as a free plugin.
-Download the Plugin After you've installed the plugin you will have the two blocks available in your block editor.
-"Lead" and "Note."
-The "Lead" and "Note" blocks that you see comes from our… Read more.
+Since we are going to use these on each and every theme we make, we packaged them as a free plugin.
+So you'll have to head over to our download link and install it from there.
+Download the Plugin After you've installed the plugin you will have the two new blocks available in your block editor.
+They will be called "Lead"… Read more.

 Old Newspaper titles are huge, and that is how they are supposed to be.
 In some situations, that may create some awkward word-breaks here and there.
 Here is how to control it in the unlikely event of an emergency.
-If you want to control where long words are hyphenated when they break, write in the title.
+If you want to control where long words are hyphenated when they break, add the tag in the title, exactly where you want it to break.
 I have done this in the title about Huckleberry Finn.
 I broke it like Adven-ture, and Huckle-berry.
 Pull the browser on desktop to test.
 Read more.